SNOWSPORT® Plowing Tips

 3. Making Snow Piles

-Drive straight with the blade set to center position when creating piles.
+When creating piles, drive straight with the blade set to center position.
 To stack snow on hardened piles, start a new pile then push onto existing snow bank.
 Plow snow on the same path toward snow pile to create taller snow banks.
 Ensure to push snow far enough for future snowfall, do not attempt to push old, frozen snow banks.
 Avoid plowing snow on someone else’s property without permission or obstructing the visibility of traffic.
+Do not apply down pressure when stacking snow.